What Are the 3 Types of ADHD?

 Attention deficit hyperactivity disorder was once diagnosed as ADD or ADHD.
-Previously, inattentive symptoms like trouble listening or managing time were diagnosed as “ADD.”
-Hyperactive and impulsive symptoms were associated with the term “ADHD.”
+Previously, hyperactive and impulsive symptoms were associated with the term “ADHD,” while inattentive symptoms like trouble listening or managing time were diagnosed as “ADD.”
 Today, the condition is simply called ADHD — according to changes in the Diagnostic and Statistical Manual of Mental Disorders (DSM-V)1 — and patients are diagnosed with one of three presentations.

 What Do the 3 Types of ADHD Mean?

 People with hyperactive ADHD feel the need for constant movement.
 They often fidget, squirm, and struggle to stay seated.
-They appear to act as if “driven by a motor” and often talk and/or run around excessively.
-They interrupt others, blurt out answers, and struggle with self-control.
-This is more common in children and men.
+Children often appear to act as if “driven by a motor” and run around excessively.
+People of all ages may talk non-stop, interrupt others, blurt out answers, and struggle with self-control.
+This type of ADHD is more recognizable and more often diagnosed in children and men.

 People with inattentive ADHD make careless mistakes because they have difficulty sustaining attention, following detailed instructions, and organizing tasks and activities.
-They are forgetful, easily distracted by external stimuli, and often lose things.
-This is more common in adults and girls, and was formerly known as ADD.
+They have weak working memory, are easily distracted by external stimuli, and often lose things.
+This type of ADHD is more commonly diagnosed in adults and girls, and was formerly known as ADD.

 People with combined-type ADHD demonstrate six or more symptoms of inattention, and six or more symptoms of hyperactivity and impulsivity.

 |Inattentive/ Poor Attention Span||X||X|

 |Impulsive and/or Hyperactive||X||X|